 But what did they do instead?
 They lied to the Holy Spirit.
-Peter looks at Ananias and says, “Why have you allowed Satan to fill your heart, for you lied to the Holy Spirit.”
-You see, this whole thing is not about money.
-It’s about the relationship with God.
+Peter looks at Ananias, and says, “ ‘Why have you let Satan fill your heart?
+You lied to the Holy Spirit’ ” (Acts 5:3, NLT).
+You see, this whole thing is not about money; it’s about a relationship with God.
 And we know that this isn’t about money because there are plenty of other people in the early Christian church who didn’t sell their properties.
-In fact, Mary, where Peter ends up going a little bit later in the book of Acts, she has servants.
+In fact, Mary, where Peter ends up going to a little bit later in the book of Acts, has servants.
 So she has a big enough house and lots of money.
 She didn’t give everything to the poor.

-And it tells us in II Corinthians that God wants us each to determine in our hearts how much we would like to give, and He loves a cheerful giver.
+In 2 Corinthians 9:7, it says that God wants us each to determine in our hearts how much we would like to give, and He loves a cheerful giver.

-You see, the problem with Ananias and Sapphira is that they believed that they could pull it over on God.
-But as we look in the context of where the story falls, the story happens right in the beginning of a baby church, as the Christian church has just been born.
-And you see, what was happening is that they believed they were pulling one over on everybody.
-The problem is, in a small town people would have known.
-People would have known that this was an untruth.
+The problem with Ananias and Sapphira is that they believed they could pull one over on God.
+But as we look at the context of where the story falls, the story happens right in the beginning of a baby church, as the Christian church has just been born.
+What was happening is that they believed they were pulling one over on everybody.
+The problem is, in a small town, people would have known this was untrue.
 We know for a fact that there was at least one other person who knew how much the field sold for, and that was the person who bought the field and who paid this price.
-And in a small town, the word would have gotten out.
-And had God allowed this to go into His church, it would have been a disease that would have infected His early church.
+In a small town, the word would have gotten out, and had God allowed this to go on in His church, it would have been a disease that would have infected His early church.

-You see, the problem was not about in the money that was given or not given.
-It was about the relationship with God, and the fact that they were lying and believing that they could pull one over.
+The problem was not about the money that was given or not given; it was about their relationship with God, and the fact that they were lying and believing that they could pull one over.
 They wanted the accolades, they wanted the praise for doing things right, without changing their hearts.
-You see, our motivation for why we gave, for the way that we give to God and connect with God, is what He cares about.
+You see, our motivation for why we give—for the way that we give to God and connect with Him—is what He cares about.